RDorville/EP1000/3DPrinting/3D_printing.md

     * Simplify 3D- Makerbot Print- MBot 3D
     * [Others - All3DP](https://all3dp.com/1/best-3d-slicer-software-3d-printer/)

-*  The main job of the slicer software is to*  convert the STL file into layers,*  determine the print characteristic of each layer*  convert the print characteristics of the layer into a language understanable by the 3D Printer (usually gcode)
+*  The main job of the slicer software is to*  convert the STL file into layers,*  determine the print characteristic of each layer*  convert the print characteristics of the layer into a language understandable by the 3D Printer (usually gcode)

 *  The slicer software will usually have the configuration code for a particular set of 3D Printer(s).
 The machine-readable code is saved/transferred to the 3D Printer using a SDCard/Thumbdrive or by network to perform the actual printing process.